Maryam-Nasseri/AI-concepts/README.md

 **Fine-tuning** is the process of making new information accessible to a generative model by updating its weights via training the layers closer to the output.

 **Optimizer** is an algorithm that adjusts the neurons' weights and biases as the parameters of a neural network.
-Optimisation of parameters is meant to minimise the loss function in the training stage.
+The optimisation of parameters is meant to minimise the loss function during the training stage.

+**In Context Learning or ICL** is an alternative to fine-tuning whereby the user provides the generative model with additional examples of the desired response at the prompt.
+ICL does not require any model training or parameter tuning as done with fine-tuning.

 ## Videos about AI Concepts and Terms: